RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	logical	network	zones	can	be	created	within	a cloud	environment	and	would	be	a	very	common	and	strategic	place for	security	controls	or	devices	to	be	implemented.

-### Question # 44 - Your	IT	security	director	has	asked	you	to	evaluate	a	cloud	provider	todetermine	whether	its	security	practices	match	with	current	organizational policy	in	regard	to	data	sanitation	processes.
+### Question # 44 - Your	IT	security	director	has	asked	you	to	evaluate	a	cloud	provider	to determine	whether	its	security	practices	match	with	current	organizational policy	in	regard	to	data	sanitation	processes.
 Compared	to	your	traditional data	center,	which	of	the	following	options	is	unlikely	to	be	available	with a	cloud	provider?
 A.	Degaussing
 B.	Cryptographic	erasure
 C.	Overwriting
 D.	Zeroing
 Answer: A.

-Degaussing	is	the	process	of	physically	altering	or	removing	the magnetic	nature	of	storage	hardware,	and	as	such	would	not	be available	within	a	cloud	environment.
-This	is	due	to	resource	pooling and	multitenancy,	as	well	as	the	dynamic	nature	of	a	cloud,	where	data can	be	moved	and	stored	in	different	places	constantly.
+**Degaussing	is	the	process	of	physically	altering	or	removing	the magnetic	nature	of	storage	hardware,	and	as	such	would	not	be available	within	a	cloud	environment**.
+**This	is	due	to	resource	pooling and	multitenancy,	as	well	as	the	dynamic	nature	of	a	cloud,	where	data can	be	moved	and	stored	in	different	places	constantly**.

 B	is	incorrect	because	cryptographic	erasure	involves	the	destruction of	the	keys	used	to	encrypt	the	data,	and	it’s	available	on	any	type	of system.
 It	is	a	very	commonly	used	method	within	cloud environments	for	secure	deletion	of	data.